 - Preheat oven to 350°F. Line a baking sheet with parchment paper.

 - In a medium sized bowl, whisk butter and both sugars until well combined (at least 1 full minute).
 Add the egg yolk and vanilla, whisking until combined.
 Remove the whisk, but first, tap it on the side of the bowl to allow any excess to drip into the bowl.

 - Measure out ½ cup of flour by fluffing the flour with your measuring cup, scooping a heaping portion and leveling it off with the back of a knife.
-Sprinkle the ½ cup flour over the top of the wet ingredients, sprinkle/scatter the baking soda and salt over the flour.
-Using a rubber spatula, stir until almost all the way combined.
+Sprinkle the ½ cup flour over the top of the wet ingredients, sprinkle the baking soda and salt over the flour.
+Using a rubber spatula, stir until combined.
 If the dough seems really wet you can stir in 1-2 additional tablespoons of flour until it reaches a cookie dough consistency.
 Stir in the chocolate chips.

-- Scoop the dough into 2 tablespoon mounds and place on the baking sheet a few inches apart (you should have 6 dough balls).
-If desired, press some additional chocolate chips onto the tops (being careful not to flatten the dough balls when doing this).
-Bake for about 9-12 minutes*, until the edges are set and the centers still slightly underbaked.
-Place the baking sheet on a wire rack to let the cookies begin to cool and firm up.
+- Scoop the dough into 2 tablespoon mounds.
+Place on the baking sheet a few inches apart (you should have 6 dough balls).
+If desired, press some additional chocolate chips onto the tops.
+Make sure the dough balls are mounded higher rather than wider to ensure they won't spread too thin.
+Bake for about 9-12 minutes*, until the edges are set and the centers still slightly under baked.
+Place the baking sheet on a wire rack and let the cookies cool and firm up.

 Nutritional Information is an estimate based on third-party calculations and may vary based on products used and serving sizes.